-The Hardware-as-a-Service (HaaS) Market is segmented by Offering (Hardware Model, Professional Services), End-User Industry (Retail/Wholesale, Education, BFSI, Manufacturing, Healthcare, IT and Telecommunication), and Geography.
+The Hardware-as-a-Service (HaaS) Market is segmented by Offering (Hardware Model, Professional Services), by End-User Industry (Retail/Wholesale, Education, BFSI, Manufacturing, Healthcare, IT and Telecommunication), and by Geography.

 ABOUT THIS REPORT

 Scope of the Report